‘Big Brother 19’ Spoilers: HoH Paul Calls Jessica’s Bluff – Temptation Competition Players Revealed

 Big Brother 19 spoilers from the live feeds this morning in the BB house reveal that Paul still plans to use his Head of Household reign to call Jessica’s bluff on her temptation.
-Paul and Jess are playing chicken since her advantage can’t be exercised until Thursday night to stop the live eviction but he doesn’t know it.
-Unless Paul leaves Jessica and Cody off the block, it seems very likely this will be a non-eviction week plus the new Temptation Competition is looming to wreak more havoc on the BB19 houseguests.
+Paul and Jess are playing chicken since her advantage can’t be exercised until Thursday night to stop the live eviction, but he doesn’t know it.
+Unless Paul leaves Jessica and Cody off the block, it seems very likely this will be a non-eviction week, plus the new Temptation Competition is looming to wreak more havoc on the BB19 houseguests.

 Temptation Competition revealed to BB19 houseguests

-The next three Sundays of BB19 will include the Temptation Competition which should shake up the Big Brother house in ways we can’t anticipate.
+The next three Sundays of BB19 will include the Temptation Competition, which should shake up the Big Brother house in ways we can’t anticipate.
 This new competition will take place before the nominations, according to info from Big Brother Network, and it could keep one lucky BB19 HG from being nominated.
-Houseguests get to choose whether or not they will compete but if they compete and don’t win, they will be subject to punishment.
+Houseguests get to choose whether or not they will compete, but if they compete and don’t win, they will be subject to punishment.
 Plus, the HG that comes in last in the Temptation Competition automatically goes on the chopping block as a third nominee.
 This revelation sparked debate right away in the BB19 house.

 ‘Big Brother 19’ Twist: Temptation Competition Details Revealed https://t.co/mZYHR3ywrp #BB19 #BigBrother #BigBrother19 #BB pic.twitter.com/7AqQWRcNwt